 A recap on the skin’s physiology

-Skin is the biggest organ of the human body and despite its aesthetical function, that the beauty industry focuses on, the skin has numerous physiological functions critical to the maintenance of a healthy body, including protective, excretive, secretive, thermoregulatory, sensory, and immunological roles.
+Skin is the biggest organ of the human body, and despite its aesthetical function, which the beauty industry focuses on, the skin has numerous physiological functions critical to the maintenance of a healthy body, including protective, excretive, secretive, thermoregulatory, sensory, and immunological roles.

 Age-related changes strongly interfere with these physiological roles of the skin and negatively influence its function by affecting the epidermal barrier, slowing cell turnover, cell metabolism, and the proliferation of keratinocytes.
 These impairments are induced by a reduction in the vascular network (fluid and blood vessels) responsible for delivering nutrients and oxygen and removing metabolic waste.

 It is not only ageing that has a visible effect on skin aesthetics and health.
-Environmental conditions such as UV light exposure, irritating or unsuitable skincare products or skincare routines, pollution, stress, smoking, dietary habits, and a lack of water intake, along with many other factors may also play their part in impairing the skin’s look and function.
+Environmental conditions such as UV light exposure, irritating or unsuitable skincare products or skincare routines, pollution, stress, smoking, dietary habits, and a lack of water intake, along with many other factors, may also play a part in impairing the skin’s look and function.

 We know that there are several crucial skincare steps that provide the visible benefits, over time, of improving the skin‘s appearance and health.

 Cleansing and moisturising are the most well-known ones, but there are also a few more steps that aid our skin, such as regular exfoliation and protection of the skin barrier.